PROTEIN - is not just a macronutrient necessary for building muscle; it serves many other important functions in the body as well.

 Green peas, artichokes, sweet corn, avocado, asparagus, brussels sprouts, mushrooms, kale are some protein rich vegan foods that can be included in the diet.

 Mycoprotein is an incredibly versatile alternative to meat and a nutritious protein source with a meat-like texture made from Fusarium venenatum which is a naturally occurring fungus.
-Mycoprotein is sold as Quorn and is consumed in 17 countries which includes the United States as well.
+Quorn is a brand of mycoprotein that is sold and consumed in many countries, including the United States.

-In accordance to the current dietary guidelines, mycoprotein is high in protein and fiber, and low in fat, cholesterol, sugar and sodium.
-Mycoprotein helps in maintaining healthy blood cholesterol levels, promote muscle synthesis, control glucose and insulin levels, and increase satiety.
+According to current dietary guidelines, mycoprotein is an excellent source of protein and fiber, while being low in fat, cholesterol, sugar, and sodium.
+Some studies suggest that incorporating mycoprotein into your diet can help maintain healthy blood cholesterol levels, support muscle growth, regulate glucose and insulin levels, and promote feelings of fullness.

 - SEEDS AND NUTS